keboola/connection-docs/management/project/users/index.md

 - Users of the [maintainer](/management/organization/) to which the project organization belongs, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**
 - Keboola support staff, provided that [**Auto join**](/management/support/#require-approval-for-support-access) is **enabled**

-In all other cases, the user cannot enter the project.
+No other user can enter the project.
 If Auto Join is disabled, maintainer users and Keboola Support staff can see the name of the project and request access which must be approved by a current member of the project.

 ## Authentication
 There are three options for authenticating a KBC account:

 - Google account
-- Combination of an email address and a chosen password
+- Combination of an email address and the associated password
-- Combination of an email address and a chosen password with multi-factor authentication
+- Combination of an email address and the associated password with multi-factor authentication

 The options are described in detail below.

 ### Google Account
 If you have a Google Account (Gmail), you can use it to authenticate to KBC.
-Simply click the respective button on the login page
+Click the respective button on the login page:

 {: .image-popup}
 ![Screenshot -- Login Page](/management/project/users/login-1.png)

-and follow the Google instructions to authorize KBC.
+Then follow the Google instructions to authorize KBC.
 No configuration in KBC is necessary to enable Google Account login.
 Bear in mind, however, that the Google Account email must match the email you are using in KBC.